Legacy Leadership: Leaders are Lifelong Learners

 There are several ways to do this: attend leadership conferences, observe leaders

 from a wide variety of contexts, interview other leaders, listen to your followers,

 So, given this challenge, let me ask: How are you doing on the discipline of developing your leadership?

 Are you reading about leadership?
 Are you seeking out other leaders?
 Are you finding

 environments that teach leadership?
 Or, have you already learned everything you need

 to know about leadership?

-Lead with integrity and innovate with vision through the Master of Leadership program or an MBA with a concentration in strategic leadership.
+Lead with integrity and innovate with vision through an MBA with a concentration in strategic leadership.